 The problem with bad sector forwarding is that the sector might still be partially readable with only a small number of error bytes.
 This presents a problem if a bad sector contains a key or IV that could still be read using other forensic methods.
-SDS systems [Sivathanu et al. 2003; Sivathanu et al. 2004; Arpaci-Dusseau et. al 2006] and type-safe disks [Sivathanu et al. 2006] can address this problem (Section 4.2.3).
+SDS systems [Sivathanu et al. 2003, 2004; Arpaci-Dusseau et al. 2006] and type-safe disks [Sivathanu et al. 2006] can address this problem (Section 4.2.3).
 Unfortunately the ATA specification does not have a command to turn off bad sector forwarding, so vendor-specific ATA commands must be used [Shirobokov 2006].

-In addition to bad sector forwarding, persistent caches have been placed in disk-storage systems to improve performance [Joukov et al. 2006].
+In addition to bad sector forwarding, persistent caches have been placed in diskstorage systems to improve performance [Joukov et al. 2006].
 These caches may not only defer writing to the actual physical media, but may also aggregate multiple writes to the same location on the disk as a single write.
 In this case, the write cache of the disk must be disabled.

-5.2 Data Lifetime Problem
+5.2.
+Data Lifetime Problem

-The data lifetime problem addresses the phenomenon of various copies of sensitive data, such as passwords or encryption keys, being scattered all over a computer system during normal system operation [Garfinkel et al. 2004, Chow et al. 2005, Chow et al. 2004].
+The data lifetime problem addresses the phenomenon of various copies of sensitive data, such as passwords or encryption keys, being scattered all over a computer system during normal system operation [Garfinkel et al. 2004, Chow et al. 2005, 2004].
 These locations include numerous buffers (such as string buffers, network buffers, or operating system input queues), core dumps of memory, virtual memory, swap, hibernation values, and unintended leakage through application logs or features.
 A strategy for secure deallocation of memory is presented in [Chow et al. 2005].
 Garfinkel et al. [2004] and Chow et al. [2005] argue that data lifetime is a system-wide issue that must be addressed at every level of the software stack.

 The attack model in this survey assumes that any attacks to recover sensitive data are staged after the computer has been powered off, so volatile leakage of data such as buffers, queues, and memory are beyond the scope of this survey.
-Hibernation files and swap, on the other hand, are generally stored on the hard disk and may not go away once the system is powered down.
+However, the recent cold boot suite of attacks [Halderman et al. 2008] demonstrate that encryption keys and other data can be recovered from DRAMs used in most modern computers in between cold reboots.
+The authors suggest four ways to partially mitigate the attack: continuously discarding or obscuring encryption keys in memory; preventing any sort of memory dumping software from being executed on the physical machine; physically protecting the DRAM chips; and making the rate of memory decay faster.
+Hibernation files and swap are generally stored on the hard disk and may not go away once the system is powered down.
 Some block-based encryption methods from Section 3.1.5 may be used to encrypt swap partitions and hibernation files.
 Hardware encryption enclosures and extensions from Section 3.2.2 and encrypted hard drives from Section 3.2.3 can protect both swap and hibernation as the data is decrypted upon load transparently from the operating system.